Ilya-Kolomin/StatIDEA/README.md

     }
 }
 ```
-Also we should not forget what since we follow __Interface Segragation Principle__ it also means what
+Also, we should not forget what since we follow __Interface Segregation Principle__ it also means what
 we hold __Dependency Inversion Principle__.

 Now let's look to these to objects:
-`object SessionService`, `object StorageManager ` they follow __Single Responsibility Principle__ sincle first only has 3 function, while second one only 2.
+`object SessionService`, `object StorageManager ` they follow __Single Responsibility Principle__ since first only has 3 function, while second one only 2.

-So, overall we have hold 3 principles: Single Responsibility Principle, Interface Segragation Principle and Dependency Inversion Principle.
+So, overall we have hold 3 principles: Single Responsibility Principle, Interface Segregation Principle and Dependency Inversion Principle.

 ***

 ## Architecture

-__Static view description__
+### Static view description

 In our static view we have 3 layers: `IDE Viewer Side`, `Backend side` and `Storage part`.